 It is very common for most companies to use Asset Tracking Software and view it as just a means to track inventory.
-But used effectively asset tracking systems can be highly beneficial and efficient, therefore reducing time and costs.
-Below is a list of four key outcomes that, on average, businesses have achieved by implementing a form of asset tracking software.
+But using an asset tracking system can be highly beneficial and efficient, therefore reducing time and costs.
+Below is a list of four key outcomes that, on average, businesses have achieved by implementing a form of asset tracking software:

 3 case studies of asset tracking in the workplace

 Below, we analyse 3 Asset Tracking Case Studies that highlight the competitive advantages of using a tracking system.
 By analysing the applications and tracking methods used by these companies, you can get an understanding of how tracking systems can impact your own business outcomes.

 Firstly, we look at the tracking management implemented at Amazon.
 Keeping in mind, this system organises its inventory to prioritise picking order and speed.

 Technical Take Away: Random stow (unorganised inventory) is efficient if your handheld devices can offer an efficient picking order.
 Knowing the location of assets, via asset tags, can be prioritised to clubbing assets together.

 Business Take Away: Most inventory experts suggest that closely related items should be placed together, but Amazon places its inventory randomly.
 Amazon has focussed on the speed of delivery to customers over organised inventory.

 Our second case study highlights how Lufthansa Technik, and all of their ground support staff, track all of their ground equipment.

 Technical Takeaway: As Lufthansa Technik show, using tracking apps on smartphones can make it easier for employees to track equipment.
 Therefore eliminating the need to track assets specifically via a specific handheld device.
 Evaluating Barcode, RFID and NFC tagging options from a user perspective is an effective approach.